merchantprotocol/documentation/docs/05_Magento_v1/05_Shipping_Payment_Filters/03_Configuration.md

 #### Default Redirect URL

-The default redirect URL in case if a store is forbidden for a visitor.
+The default redirect URL is forbidden for a visitor.

 ### Payment